Post-Completion OPT

 Congratulations!
 Your Post-Completion OPT is approved.
 Now what?

 - Set up your SEVP portal, you will get an invitation via email on your OPT start date.
-If you don’t receive an invitation please submit an SEVP Portal Help request via your MyISSS portal
+If you don’t receive an invitation please submit a SEVP Portal Help request via your MyISSS portal

 - If it has been more than 10 days since you began employment, please submit a Report New Employment request.